AnthonyWu1121/AnthonyWu1121/README.md

-- 👋 Hi, I’m He-Chien Wu, or you can call me Anthony Wu
+- 👋 Hi, I’m He-Chien Wu, or you can call me Anthony Wu.
-- 👀 I’m interested in coding
+- 👀 I’m very interested in coding.
-- 🌱 I’m currently majoring in Information Management in National Taiwan University
+- 🌱 I’m currently majoring Information Management in National Taiwan University.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...